Environmental / Seasonal Allergies in Holmdel & Neptune NJ

 An allergic reaction occurs when a person’s immune system reacts to a normally harmless substance.
 The source of this substance, called an allergen, may be from pollen, mold, dust mites, or pet dander among others.
-Symptoms occur when allergens come in contact with eyes, the lining of the nose and lungs.
+Environmental or seasonal allergy symptoms occur when allergens come in contact with eyes, the lining of the nose and lungs.
 Patients suffering from “hay fever” or allergic rhinitis may have itchy, watery eyes, itchy ears, sneezing fits, nasal discharge, and nasal congestion.
 However, other less known symptoms such as headache, fatigue, recurrent or chronic sinus infections, and dizziness may occur as well.
 Frequently, patients with allergic rhinitis also suffer from asthma.
-Environmental allergies contribute significantly to poorer quality of life with more days missed from family and work activities.
+Environmental allergies and seasonal allergies contribute significantly to poorer quality of life with more days missed from family and work activities.

 There are many medications on the market that alleviate environmental allergy symptoms.
 These include: